Adam-D-Lewis/butler_events_calendar/README.md

 3. Create a service account in the project
 4. Create service account credentials in GCP (JSON file)
 5. Share your target calendar with the service account email address
-6. Set the `CALENDAR_ID` environment variable to your calendar ID
-7. Set either `SA_CREDENTIALS` or `SA_CREDENTIALS_PATH` environment variable
+6. Set either `SA_CREDENTIALS` or `SA_CREDENTIALS_PATH` environment variable
-8. Run the script regularly via cron or other scheduling tool
+7. Run the script regularly via cron or other scheduling tool

 ## Adding Custom Scrapers